A side portrait of Cecil the lion, who was killed on July 1st 2015.

 The lion levy is a bold step towards that future.

-The research paper from Biological Conservation can be found here.
-The evidence is clear: local communities and global tourists are ready to pay for protection, not exploitation.
+The research paper from Biological Conservation will be published publically soon.
+But the consensus shows that local communities and global tourists are ready to pay for protection, not exploitation.

 Related content